ajeetraina/dhi-sample-demos/maven/guides/guides.md

-# How to use this image
+## How to use this image

-Refer to the [Apache Maven documentation](https://maven.apache.org/guides/) for configuring Maven for your project's needs.
+Before you can use any Docker Hardened Image, you must mirror the image repository from the catalog to your organization.
+To mirror the repository, select either **Mirror to repository** or **View in repository** > **Mirror to repository**, and then follow the on-screen instructions.

-## Start a Maven build
+### Start a Maven build

 Run the following command to execute Maven commands using a Docker Hardened Image.
 Replace `<your-namespace>` with your organization's namespace and `<tag>` with the image variant you want to run.